CxDrive/aki-guide/_posts/2024-02-14-revenge-guide-stable-and-roster-modification.md

 this is what you should end up with
 ![Screenshot](../../assets/img/{{ page.assetid }}/{{ page.assetid }}_18.webp){:.centered-img}

-That's the first part of the lesson done; directly reply to this message if anything in this portion of the lesson is confusing you

 If you were successfully able to do that, I will now teach you something a bit more advanced

 you don't have to follow this exercise to the letter, this is meant to teach you part of my workflow